torstenboettjer/sandbox/README.md

 ## Development Environment

-The sandbox is meant develop and test system templates.
-A layered architecture addresses deployment workflows, typically found in an enterprise IT organization that separates the definition of development tools from platform components and service configurations.
-It avoids any dependencies on platform orchestrators or packaging mechansims and does not touch on the topology design.
-This helps to re-introduces the necessary seperation of duties for technology and service operator and allows enterprises to retain control over the technology platform even when is is partially outsources to a managed service- or a cloud provider.
-Given the flexibility of a programmable operating system, there are more than one possible toolset to provide such an environment.
+The sandbox is a development and execution environment for system templates.
+Deployment workflows are enabled with layered architecture that addresses a separation of concerns, typically found in enterprise IT organizations.
+Development tools are employed independently from platform components and service configurations.
+Engineers avoid implicit dependencies on platform orchestrators or packaging mechansims.
+This allows service operator to retain control over the technology platform even if it is partially outsourced.

 ![High-Level Architecture for the Operator Sandbox](./img/techStack.drawio.svg)